telusdigital/eslint-config/README.md

 > Provides TELUS's `.eslintrc` as an extensible shared config.

-> We inhert from the excellent [Airbnb ESLint config](https://github.com/airbnb/javascript/tree/master/packages/@telusdigital/eslint-config-airbnb) and introduce some more strict requirements.
+> We inherit from the excellent [Airbnb ESLint config](https://github.com/airbnb/javascript/tree/master/packages/@telusdigital/eslint-config-airbnb) and introduce some more strict requirements.

 ## Usage